amitca71/confluent-mysql-postgres-s3-pyspark-delta/README.md

-# confluent Mysql to Postgresql using Mysql debezium CDC connector
+# confluent Mysql to Postgresql using Mysql debezium CDC connector with pyspark and S3

 ## Table of Contents